xrick/extremeText/README.md

 * Probabilistic Labels Tree (PLT) loss for extreme multi-Label classification with top-down hierarchical clustering (k-means) for tree building,
 * sigmoid loss for multi-label classification,
-* L2 regularization and FOBOS update for all losses,
+* L2 regularization for all losses,
 * ensemble of loss layers with bagging,
 * calculation of hidden (document) vector as a weighted average of the word vectors,
 * calculation of TF-IDF weights for words.